Course Search

 FSTD12H3 - Cuisine, Culture, Ecology

-This course examines the central place of cuisine and ecology to cultures around the world, with a focus on community growing, home cooking, food preservation, and experiences of gardens, restaurants, kitchens and marketplaces.
-Learning methods include oral interviews, field trips, sensory tasting and cooking sessions, multi-media experiential learning, as well as critical reading and writing.
+This course examines the central place of cuisine and ecology in cultures around the world, with a focus on community growing, home cooking, food preservation, and experiences of gardens, restaurants, kitchens, and marketplaces, and sustainable foodways.
+Learning methods include interviews, field trips, sensory tasting and cooking, multi-media experiential learning, surveys, critical reading and writing.

 Prerequisite: 9.5 credits